Policy Brief 2021: Who Can Afford to Rent in California’s Many Regions?

-Policy Brief: Who Can Afford to Rent in California’s Many Regions?
+Policy Brief 2019: Who Can Afford to Rent in California’s Many Regions?

-This policy brief investigates the income required to afford rent across California and to better understand the cost burden experienced by households at different income groups.
-The analysis provides insights into whether it makes sense for State resources to be used to provide assistance to “missing middle” households, and if Read More
+This 2019 policy brief investigates the income required to afford rent across California and to better understand the cost burden experienced by households in different income groups.
+The analysis provides insights into whether state resources should be prioritized to provide assistance to “missing middle” households, and if so, where.

 California’s Affordable Rental Homes At-Risk of Conversion | 2019 Report